PennChopMicrobiomeProgram/ZIBR/README.md

 Eric Z. Chen and Hongzhe Li (2016).
 A two-part mixed effect model for analyzing longitudinal microbiome data.
 Bioinformatics.
 [Link](http://bioinformatics.oxfordjournals.org/content/early/2016/05/14/bioinformatics.btw308.short?rss=1)

 ## Contact
-Feel free to contact me by chvlyl AT gmail.com
+Feel free to contact me (Eric Z. Chen) by chvlyl AT gmail.com

 ## Problems
 I will fix those problems soon:
 - ~~ Sometimes, the rownames (variable names) are missing in the logistic.est.table and beta.est.table.~~

 ## Updates
+- Add likelihood to the output.
 <!---
 variable name is missing in beta.est.table
 -->